Explain the structure and functioning of the Human eye. How are we able to see nearby as well as distant objects?

 Nerve fibres carry impulses from the retina to the visual cortex.

-the retina and also separates the aqueous and the vitreous humours.
+the retina and also separates the aqueous and the vitreous humour.

-Vitreous humour is clear, semi-solid supporting the eye ball
+Vitreous humour is clear, and semi-solid supporting the eye ball

 Human eye has an eye lens to adjust its focal length.
 This is known as power of accommodation.